 Certainly, this VPN will help you get around geo-blocking and will also ensure the protection of your data through strong encryption, which is very important since it will shield you from cyberattacks while going about your usual online business.

-Nonetheless, since it keeps many logs, it is not a good solution for the privacy-concerned customers who should turn to other VPN services that have a strict no-logging policy.
+Nonetheless, since it keeps many logs, it is not a good solution for privacy-concerned customers who should turn to other VPN services that have a strict no-logging policy.

 Also, there are other important missing VPN features that can add extra security and have stronger anti-censorship capabilities that are not found with McAfee Safe Connect VPN.